juhasev/sample-ninja-help/panel-health.md

 > Sample Ninja will automatically remove ubsubscribed and blacklisted panelists from your panelist withing 12 months.
 When somebody unsubscribes or gets blacklisted we will delete their variable data within 4 hours but save their activity for 12 months to retain correct reporting for projects and other features.

+### Panel Utilization
+The panel utilization displays chart of panelist activity along with statistics how you are using your panelists.

+#### Utilization
+Percentage of panelists have been invited to at least one project.

+#### Started
+Percentage of panelists have started at least one project.

+#### Profile
+Percentage of panelists have profile terminated at least once.

+#### Quota
+Percentage of panelists have quota terminated at least once.

+#### Security
+Percentage of panelists have security terminated at least once.

+#### Completed
+Percentage of panelists have completed at least one project.

+> To look at a different time range click on the filter button in the top right corner.

+> Mouse over to view the actual panelist count

 ### By activity

 Displays percentage values of the total Panellists held within the platform.
 If you mouse over any of these statuses it will give the actual number of Panellists.